vatpac-technology/sops/docs/enroute/Melbourne Centre/BIK.md

 Voiceless for all aircraft:

 - With ADES **YSCB**; and
-- Assigned a STAR; and
+- Assigned the **AVBEG** STAR; and
 - Assigned `F130`

-All other aircraft coming from BIK CTA must be **Heads-up** Coordinated to CB TCU prior to **20nm** from the boundary.
+All other aircraft coming from GUN CTA must be **Heads-up** Coordinated to CB TCU prior to **20nm** from the boundary.

 !!! note
-    These coordination requirements apply to aircraft entering the CB TCU, even if the airspace is owned by ELW/BLA
+    These coordination requirements apply to aircraft entering the CB TCU, even if the airspace is owned by WOL

 #### Departures
 Voiceless for all aircraft: